-1 Use of textile slings in adverse conditions or hazardous applications
+1 Use of roundslings and webbing slings (sling) in adverse conditions or hazardous applications

-1.1 The material from which the slings are manufactured has selective resistance to chemicals.
+1.1 The material from which slings are manufactured has selective resistance to chemicals.
 Polyester (PES) is resistant to most mineral acids but is damaged by alkalis;

 Solutions of acids or alkalis which are harmless can become sufficiently concentrated by evaporation to cause damage.
 Contaminated slings should be taken out of service at once, soaked in cold water, dried naturally and referred to a competent person for examination.

-Slings with grade 8/10 fittings and multi-leg slings with grade 8/10 master links should not be used in acidic conditions.
-Contact with acids or acidic fumes may cause hydrogen embrittlement to grade 8/10 materials.
+Slings with grade 8 fittings and multi-leg slings with grade 8 master links should not be used in acidic conditions.
+Contact with acids or acidic fumes causes hydrogen embrittlement to grade 8 materials.
 If exposure to chemicals is likely, the manufacturer or supplier should be consulted.